MirrorNetworking/Mirror/docs/General/WhyTCP.md

 First of all, a quick word about the major differences between UDP and TCP.

--   UDP has lower latency and is unreliable and hard to use correctly
+-   UDP has lower latency, unreliable and hard to use correctly
--   TCP has higher latency and is reliable by easy to use
+-   TCP has higher latency, reliable and easy to use

 ## TCP (Transmision Control Protocol)